Wienhold/Titanic---Machine-Learning-from-Disaster---Kaggle/README.md

 ## Model Deployment

 The model was then deployed as an endpoint.
 Therefore, an ```InferenceConfig``` script as well as a ```score.py``` script for handling submitted data were generated.
-The data can be submitted via REST URI, the composition of the request can be seen here:
+The data can be submitted via a post request to the scoring uri, the composition of the request can be seen here:
 ![image](https://user-images.githubusercontent.com/98894580/172406512-30986e3d-d486-459d-815c-967411c2e7a7.png)
+The response is a simple list of binary values, in this case ```[1,0]```, indicating that the first individual is predicted to survive while the second individual won't.
 For the ease of handling, an additional function to predict directly from pandas dataframes was included.

 ![image](https://user-images.githubusercontent.com/98894580/172068345-48ea8514-16ed-442a-9c61-5fcf9f947a49.png)

 The 418 records from the testing dataset were submitted to the predictor, the result was again registered as a new dataset together with the respective indices from Kaggle.
 The results were also saved as a CSV file in the format required for Kaggle submission.
 The file was downloaded and submitted to Kaggle, scoring 0.73444 on the leaderboard.